just96/YelpCamp/README.md

 # ⛺ YelpCamp

-A web application where users can create, search, and review campgrounds.
+A CRUD web application where users can create, read, update and delete campgrounds.
 Full-stack project built with **Node.js, Express, and MongoDB**.

 🌍 **Live Demo**: [YelpCamp on Render](https://yelpcamp-a5ff.onrender.com/)